Previous Postdoctoral Scholars

 Assistant Research Scientist, Department of Psychological and Brain Sciences, Indiana University Bloomington

-Dorainne Green was a Postdoctoral Fellow at the Center for Research on Race and Ethnicity in Society and a Visiting Assistant Professor in the Department of Psychological and Brain Sciences at Indiana University.
+Dorainne Green was a Postdoctoral Fellow at the Center for Research on Race and Ethnicity in Society and a Visiting Assistant Professor in the Department of Psychological and Brain Sciences at Indiana University from 2016-2018.
+Following her fellowship with CRRES, she accepted a position as Assistant Research Scientist in the Department of Psychological and Brain Sciences at Indiana University.
 She received her PhD in 2016 from the Department of Psychology at Northwestern University.
 Dorainne's research primarily explores how discrimination shapes affective, cognitive, behavioral, and physiological outcomes that, in turn, have implications for racial/ethnic disparities in many life domains.
 She is currently revising articles from her dissertation entitled "The Effects of Emotion Regulation Strategies when Contending with Discrimination Experiences."

 Adam Bledsoe, CRRES Postdoctoral Scholar, 2016-2017